Finding References to Add to RefWorks

-- Select anywhere in a result to view details about the citation in the right sidebar.
+- Select anywhere in a result to view details about the reference in the Reference Details.
 To add results as references, select one or more results and select Import.
-If you have multiple projects, select a project to which you want the references imported.
-The references are added to your general list of references.
-To instead add the selected references directly to a specific folder, select the folder icon and the folder name.
+If you have multiple projects, select a project to import references.
+The references are added to the Last Imported tab.
+To add the selected references directly to a specific folder, select the folder icon and the folder name.

 Manually Adding References

 - Select Add > Create New Reference.
-The right sidebar appears.
+The Reference Editor appears.

-Right SidebarTo add a reference directly to a folder, select the folder in the left sidebar and then select Add > Create New Reference.
+Reference EditorTo add a reference directly to a folder, select the folder in the Navigation area and then select Add > Create New Reference.

 - Select the reference type.
 The remaining fields on the sidebar change depending on the type you select.
 The fields Attachment, Tags, and Title are always available.

 - Enter a title or as much of the title as you can.
-You can optionally select the locate button in the Title field to have RefWorks match the title with an item in the library.
+You can optionally select the button in the Title field to have RefWorks match the title with an item in the library.
 This button is also available after you enter a value in the DOI field, which appears for most reference types (select Add more fields to see this field, if it is available), as well as for the ISSN/ISBN field.
-RefWorks shows possible matches at the bottom of the pane.
-If you select one, RefWorks completes the title and prefills the fields with information from the library.
+RefWorks shows possible matches at the bottom of the Reference Editor.
+If you select one, RefWorks completes the title and fills the fields with information from the library.
 If no suitable match is found, you can enter the rest of the metadata manually.

-- If your citation is on a file on your computer, or you have any other associated information in a file, drag and drop the file to the right sidebar or select Add an attachment to upload the file.
-The file must be in Microsoft Word, Open Office, or PDF format.
+- If your reference is a file on your computer, or you have any other associated information in a file, drag and drop the file to the Reference Editor or select Add an attachment to upload the file.
+For a list of supported file types, see Valid Attachment File Formats.

 - Enter any required tags for this reference.
 If any tags currently exist for other references, you can select them.
-Tags are used for filtering references on the Tags tab in the left sidebar; see Organizing References by Tags.
+Tags are used for filtering references on the Tags tab in the Navigation area; see Organizing References by Tags.